What is hypertension?

 - heart attack.

 High blood pressure can impair the function of the kidneys, leading to fluid retention and swelling of the legs, and even kidney failure.
 High blood pressure can affect the eyes, causing vision loss.
-High blood pressure can seriously affect the circulation causing pain in the legs with walking, cold feet, and stroke.
+High blood pressure can seriously affect circulation causing pain in the legs with walking, cold feet, and stroke.

 Fortunately, when high blood pressure is detected early, treated, and monitored, the consequences of high blood pressure can be avoided.